GambuzX/Crosswords-Puzzle/T6G12/ReadMe.txt

 - Number of solutions asked for, number of wrong submissions and if the player finished or not are also kept as statistics.

-- If player wrongly submits a board, the incorrect words are shown to the user.
+- If player wrongly submits a board, the incorrect words are shown to the user, separated by horizontal and vertical.

 - If player decides to stop playing, he may decide to see the solutions.